vmware-archive/prerequisite-code/README.md

 # Welcome

-As PAL is a hands-on coding course, it will be helpful for you to come prepared to the first class.
+As the Platform Acceleration Lab is a hands-on coding course, it will be helpful for you to come prepared to the first class.
 We will run through a quick exercise that will ensure that you have the correct software installed.
+After completing this exercise take some time to familiarize yourself with these technologies.

 # Bash terminal
 We will be using a bash terminal for development throughout the course.